benmoseley/FBPINNs/README.md

 ## Reproducing our original paper

-To reproduce the exact results of our original FBPINN paper (*[Finite Basis Physics-Informed Neural Networks (FBPINNs): a scalable domain decomposition approach for solving differential equations](https://arxiv.org/abs/2107.07871), B. Moseley, T. Nissen-Meyer and A. Markham, Jul 2021 ArXiv*) you will need to use the legacy PyTorch FBPINN implementation, which is available at this [commit](https://github.com/benmoseley/FBPINNs/tree/pytorch).
+To reproduce the exact results of our original FBPINN paper (*[Finite Basis Physics-Informed Neural Networks (FBPINNs): a scalable domain decomposition approach for solving differential equations](https://link.springer.com/article/10.1007/s10444-023-10065-9), B. Moseley, T. Nissen-Meyer and A. Markham, Jul 2023 Advances in Computational Mathematics*) you will need to use the legacy PyTorch FBPINN implementation, which is available at this [commit](https://github.com/benmoseley/FBPINNs/tree/pytorch).